-- socioeconomic status and/or political beliefs

-- Deliberately throwing chairs, furniture, school property

-- Destruction of property
+- Inappropriate use of the

-- Endangering self or others

-- Harassing or instigating the harassment of another scholar

-- Inappropriate use of the Internet and other social media
+- Internet and other social media

 - Inappropriate touching

 - Instigating a fight or assault

 - Making threats

 - Making threats that refer to the use of a weapon to cause harm

 - Not following directions during safety drills

-- Plagiarism/cheating
+- Plagiarism/Cheating

-- Physical violence
+- Physical Violence

 - Spitting on another person or their things

 - Stealing or assisting another scholar who is stealing

 - Tantrums that disrupt learning and/or make the class feel unsafe

-- Bullying and cyberbullying
+- Bullying and Cyberbullying

-- Parents may be called by the dean of students. - Parents may be asked to speak with the student at the time of the call to discuss the behavior and expectations. - A letter documenting the incident may be given to the parent.
-Parents are expected to sign and return the letter the next school day - Students may lose a privilege - Students may be given an assignment to be done at home - Students may be given afterschool community service - Students may be assigned afterschool detention - Scholar may be assigned Saturday detention - Scholar may be suspended.
-Parent will be asked to come to the school and take the scholar home within one and a half hours.
-A reinstatement meeting will be held. - Parent meeting may be required - Behavior Success Plan may be implemented.
+- behavior and expectations. - A letter, documenting the incident, may be given to the parent. - Parents are expected to sign and return the letter on the next school day. - Scholars may lose a privilege.
+Scholars may be given an assignment to be done at home. - Scholars may be given afterschool community service.
+Scholars may be assigned after-school Detention. - Scholars may be assigned Saturday Detention. - Parent meeting may be required. - Behavior Success Plan may be implemented.

 Tier 2 Behaviors may also result in additional in-school consequences.
 These consequences will be unique to each situation and will focus on safety and rebuilding the school community.
 The parent/guardian may be involved in creating meaningful consequences and reparative exercises.
+If a scholar displays the same behavior repeatedly, the scholar consequence will move to the next level of severity and a parent meeting will be required.